B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

         (Optional) Path to the logger file.
         Default: None

+The `--allelecall-directory` argument must be the folder obtained using the chewBBACA module AlleleCall with the arguments --no-cleanup and --output-unclassified.
+Without these arguments the needed files to run the `IdentifySpuriousGenes` module will not run.

 The options `--schema-directory` and `--allelecall-directory` must have two paths each if the `run_mode` is `schema_vs_schema`.
 One path per schema and each schema must have a respective AlleleCall directory.

 ..
 Note::
     In `processing_mode` the option `reps_vs_reps` is the fastest and covers most of the cases.
-    The option `all_vs_all` takes much more time and changes the recommendation of around more 1% of the total loci.
+    The option `alleles_vs_alleles` takes much more time and changes the recommendation of around more 1% of the total loci.
     Choose the processing mode according to your computer capabilities and research needs.

 Algorithm Explanation